Snowflake-Labs/sfquickstarts/site/devlabs/vhol_fivetran.md

     Let’s execute the SQL in script section A to set our worksheet context.
 To do so, highlight the two lines (_use role..., use schema..._) and click the <img src="assets/vhol_fivetran/image136.png" width="60"> button.

+Positive
-    (You may get a pop-up asking if you want to run both statements.
-If you don’t want this warning every time, click in the check box and click OK.)
+: ❗ **Pro Tip:** You may get a pop-up asking if you want to run both statements.
+If you don’t want this warning every time, click in the check box and click OK.

     ![Snowflake Part 2 - 10](assets/vhol_fivetran/image45.png)